Employment Opportunities

 * interested in helping others?

 Please apply!
-Up to 6 tutor positions will be open for the next school year, Sept 2023 to April 2024.
+Up to 5 tutor positions will be open for the next school year, Sept 2025 to April 2026.
 We're looking for qualified applicants from all across campus — we need tutors from Arts, Sciences, and Professional Studies.
-Students in any Bachelor's program or Master's program are eligible to apply.
-(The exception: B.Ed. students who will be absent to complete practicums.)
+Students who will be in 2nd year or higher in any Bachelor's program, or who will be in a graduate program, are eligible to apply.
+(The exception usually: B.Ed. students who will be absent to complete practicums.)

-You don't need an extensive knowledge of writing skills, nor any previous experience teaching.
+You don't need an extensive knowledge of writing skills, or any previous experience teaching.
 We'll provide paid training before you begin to work as a tutor.

 You'll work 6 hours per week during term, when you want to — so you can get your other work done.